-You know that moment when you’re running late, and your golden is doing his happy zoomies by the door, and somehow his leash has vanished into thin air?
-Yeah.
-I lived that chaos every single morning for months.
+You know that moment where you are already running late and your dog is doing his happy zoomies by the door and somehow his leash has vanished into thin air?
+I lived that every morning for months.

-The leash always ended up buried under my tote bag, tangled around my keys, or just… gone.
-And my entryway?
-A total mess that did not match the cozy aesthetic I’d spent way too long curating on Pinterest.
+The leash was always lost under my tote bag, tangled around my keys, or god forbid, just… gone.
+My entryway had become a mess that did not match the cozy aesthetic I had spent too long dreaming of on Pinterest.

-The best part: you don’t need to be crafty or spend a lot of money.
-These 10 designs range from rustic wood hooks to minimalist wall mounts, and honestly, some of them are so cute they became a focal point in my entryway.
+The best part: You don’t have to be crafty and they don’t have to cost a fortune.
+Here are my top 10 favorite place card holders.
+They range from rustic wood hooks to minimalist wall mounts and a few are so cute they actually became a focal point in my entryway.

 #1: Paw Print Leash Holder — The Cutest Wall Hook You’ll Ever DIY

-You know that moment when you walk through your front door and trip over the leash again?
-It’s coiled on the floor, muddy clasp and all, right where anyone can step on it.
-Yeah.
-That chaos ends today.
+Anyone that has a dog knows the feeling of that moment when you walk through the front door and trip over the leash because it’s lying on the ground, muddy clasp up, right where anyone can step on it.
+Well, that ends today.

-This paw print wall hook is exactly what your entryway needs — and honestly, it looks like something straight off a Pinterest board.
+This paw print wall hook is the perfect addition to your entryway… and it looks like something I could find on Pinterest!

 Materials & Tools You’ll Need: